Treasury Board of Canada Secretariat

 • the number of enquiries received related to the Act

-• the number of disclosures received under the Act and whether they were acted upon
+• the number of disclosures received and whether or not they were acted upon

 • the number of investigations commenced

-• whether any systemic problems were found that lead to wrongdoing and
+• whether or not any systemic problems were found that lead to wrongdoing

-• any other matter deemed necessary by the President of OCHRO
+• any other matter deemed necessary by the CHRO

 The Minister must then promptly table the report in each House of Parliament.

-Public Reporting Requirements for the Public Sector Integrity Commission
+Public reporting requirements for the Public Sector Integrity Commissioner

-Annual Report of the Public Sector Integrity Commission
+Annual report of the Public Sector Integrity Commissioner

-Within three (3) months of the end of the fiscal year, the PSIC is required to prepare a report to Parliament on his or her activities, which will contain:
+Within three months of the end of the fiscal year, the PSIC is required to prepare a report to Parliament on his or her activities (April to March inclusively), which will at a minimum contain:

 • the number of enquiries received related to the Act